|

 There

-is almost no way to use this tool gently or teasingly.
+is almost no way to use this implement gently or teasingly.
 The

 difference in size has as much to do with the hand of the one using